AlexAndrei98/GoT-Network-Analysis/README.md

-#GoT-Network-Analysis
+GoT-Network-Analysis
-In this project I use the <code> networkx </code> package to run different network analysis algorithm, which include measuring the degree centrality, betweenness centrality and PageRank.
+In this project I use the <code>networkx</code> package to run different network analysis algorithm, which include measuring the degree centrality, betweenness centrality and PageRank.
+I use Pandas to manipulate the data and matplotlib to display some nice graphs.